gurkenlabs/litiengine-docs/getting-started/install-and-start.md

 ## Start Eclipse

-It is recommended to use IDE for Litiengine. **Eclipse IDE** and **IntelliJ IDEA** are available, and gurkenlabs recommend using Eclipse.
+It is recommended to use IDE for LITIENGINE. **Eclipse IDE** and **IntelliJ IDEA** are available, and gurkenlabs recommend using Eclipse.
 So, we will discuss how to install and start Eclipse here.

 ### Install JDK